Opinion | Mitch McConnell’s debt limit game-playing is lunacy, and we should say so

 But it’s not clear that the reconciliation bill will be done by the time the debt limit must be dealt with.
 What’s more, accepting this argument essentially accepts that Republican bad faith must triumph.

-This would also enshrine the principle that GOP filibusters and bad faith are simply natural, inevitable features of our governing order and political life, ones in which Republicans have no agency and for which Democrats are single-handly responsible for overcoming.
+This would also enshrine the principle that GOP filibusters and bad faith are simply natural, inevitable features of our governing order and political life, ones in which Republicans have no agency and which Democrats are singlehandly responsible for overcoming.
 There is a reasonable case for forcing them to actually take that vote, rather than accepting those things, though it certainly does seem risky.

 But all that aside, what keeps getting lost in all the discussion, as one Democrat correctly pointed out to me, is that the Republican position is essentially to threaten to vote to default.
 That’s insane and reckless, and media accounts should find a way to communicate this to viewers and readers.